Ellingsøya

-Ellingsøya or Ellingsøy is the northernmost island in Ålesund Municipality in Møre og Romsdal county, Norway.
+Ellingsøya is an island in Ålesund Municipality in Møre og Romsdal county, Norway.
 With an area of 22 km2, Ellingsøya is the second largest island in the municipality after Uksenøya.
-The island is located northeast of the town of Ålesund, north of the islands of Nørvøya and Uksenøya, east of the island of Valderøya, and south of the mainland peninsula of Haram.
+The island is located northeast of the town of Ålesund, north of the islands of Nørve and Uksenøya, east of the island of Valderøya, and south of the mainland peninsula of Haram Municipality.
 The villages of Hoffland, Årset, and Myklebust are all located on the south side of the island.
 Ellingsøy Church is the main church for the island.